Westwood, Los Angeles: Decline of Westwood Village

-Current status of the Village
+The neighborhood's well-known bookstores and some movie cinemas began closing with the advent of large chain stores, Amazon.com and multiplex theaters.

+Current challenges

-A 2014 report for the Westwood Village Improvement Association reported that Westwood Village, although still a busy place, used to be the Westside's dominant retail and entertainment destinations for decades, but no longer is.
-The Village suffers from deteriorating public spaces, a high number vacancies and—unlike when it was originally master-planned—a mix of tenants that no longer is planned or coordinated.
-Multiple revitalization efforts over decades were essentially unsuccessful, marred by decades of challenges and failure, and the Village's image and reputation suffered.
-Even a quarter century later, Los Angeles Magazine referred to the 1988 gang‐related murder of an innocent bystander as a cause of Westwood Village’s "diminished activity".
-Limited and expensive parking, as ever, remained a problem.
+A 2014 report for the Westwood Village Improvement Association reported that Westwood Village, although still a busy place, was no longer the Westside's dominant retail and entertainment destinations as it had been for decades.
+The Village suffered from deteriorating public spaces and a high number of vacancies.
+Multiple revitalization efforts over decades were unsuccessful and the Village's image and reputation suffered.
+Even a quarter century later, Los Angeles Magazine referred to the 1988 gang‐related murder of an innocent bystander as a cause of Westwood Village's diminished activity.
+Limited and expensive parking remained a problem.
 Macy's (originally Bullock's) closed in 1999, leaving the district without a department store anchor.
-In that quarter-century, multiple nearby districts new customers away from the Village, such as Westfield Century City, The Grove, the now-closed Westside Pavilion, and Downtown Santa Monica with its pedestrian mall, shopping mall and pier.
+In that quarter-century, multiple nearby districts lured customers away from the Village, such as Westfield Century City, The Grove, the now-closed Westside Pavilion, and Downtown Santa Monica with its open-air and enclosed shopping malls.